 If learners need to be able to explain something, the only way to test their ability is by asking them to complete an essay question.

-Another thing to consider before adding an essay question to your e-learning quiz is whether your LMS is able to capture student’s answers.
+Before adding an essay question to your e-learning quiz, you’ll also want to find out if your LMS can capture learner answers.
 Unfortunately, not all LMSs have this capability, so you’ll want to check in with your LMS provider first.
 Once you determine it’s possible, ask them to walk you through the process of collecting and correcting the responses in the LMS to make sure it’s not too labor-intensive.

 The Bottom Line